potus28/VASPScriptKit/README.md

 # VASPScriptKit
-A collection of Python and Bash Scripts Meant to Aid in VASP calculations
+A collection of Python and Bash Scripts Meant to Aid in VASP calculations and analysis.